saikrishna-git1/Custom-Bootloader-STM32F407/README.md

 ## Exploring STM32 Native bootloader present in the system memory
+### To boot from system memory
 1. Short BOOT1/PB2 and GND
 2. Short BOOT0 and VDD

-3. Connect PC10 (USART3_TX) to RX of serial converter
+4. Connect PC10 (USART3_TX) to RX of serial converter
-4. Connect PC11 (USART3_RX) to TX of serial converter
+5. Connect PC11 (USART3_RX) to TX of serial converter
-5. Connect GND to GND of serial converter
+6. Connect GND to GND of serial converter